NolanMelander/CivAlerts/README.md

 ## About

-Civ Alerts is in early development and planned as a bot for discord that will keep track of Multiplayer games to alert players when they are due to take their turn.
+Civ Alerts is a discord bot currently in the early development stages.
+It is being created with the goal of being able to notify players who have not taken their turn after a specified amount of time, as set by the game host.
+The first release of Civ Alerts will require manual updates by the players, but the future goal is to integrate the bot to work directly with Civilization multiplayer games to automatically update without any need for user interaction.

 ## Progress
-### Currently Being Worked On
+### Tasks Currently In Progress
 - [x] Create Database Wireframe
-- [ ] Creating Database Tables ( 0 / 7 Tables)
+- [x] Creating Database Tables
 - [x] Create Command Wireframe
 - [x] Setup Github Webhook (For Tracking Github Changes)
 - [ ] Setup Bot on Discord Test Server